lowrycito/handbook/pages/study-manual-general-handbook-38-church-policies-and-guidelines.md

 holding a Church membership council (see 38.6.5).
 It can be forgiven through sincere repentance.

+Feeling same-sex attraction is not a sin.
+Members who have these feelings and do not pursue or act on them are living in accordance with Heavenly Father’s plan for His children and with Church doctrine.
+Leaders support and encourage them in their resolve to live according to the commandments of the Lord.
-If members feel same-sex attraction and are striving to live the law of chastity, leaders support and encourage them in their resolve.
-These members may receive Church callings, have temple recommends, and receive temple ordinances if they are worthy.
+Members with these feelings may receive Church callings, have temple recommends, and receive temple ordinances if they are worthy.
 Male Church members may receive and exercise the priesthood.

 All members who keep their covenants will receive all promised blessings in the eternities whether or not their circumstances allow them to receive the